Command & Conquer Remastered Collection: Development

 During EA Play 2018 Electronic Arts presented Command & Conquer: Rivals, and subsequently received feedback that gamers would want another PC release in the Command & Conquer franchise.
 They contacted Petroglyph Games, which was founded by previous programmers of Westwood Studios (developers of the original Command & Conquer video game), who said they welcome the collaboration.
 The whole development process was marked by close collaboration between the studios responsible for developing the game and the community surrounding the franchise.
 At first, the team was not sure whether to create a remake or a remaster of the original game, but because of the popularity of remasters such as Age of Empires: Definitive Edition they decided to do a remaster.
 Petroglyph opted to use the original game engine from 1995 to keep the game as familiar as possible, with minor tweaks and bugfixes where needed.
 One such improvement was a port of Red Alerts artificial intelligence to the original game, because of similarities in the codebase.
 The graphics and animations were updated by Lemon Sky Studios in Malaysia.
 During development Petroglyph Studios frequently contacted the franchise community about feedback on art and direction of the production, to a point where they recruited some of the top figures in the community (including modders, competitive players, shoutcasters, etc.) in a private Discord server for continuous feedback.
 The box art for the game was also previously made by a community member, and later commissioned by Petroglyph for the game.
 The multiplayer component of the game was rebuilt from scratch.
 Achievements and a level editor have also been added.

+The team had intended to do high-definition remasters of the full motion video cutscenes in preparation for the release, but were unable to locate the original master videotapes of the high-resolution footage, which had been considered lost.
+A search for backup tapes yielded a collection of tapes that contained hours of B-roll footage and a collection of tapes that had been simply copied over from the low-resolution CD-ROM video files.
+Despite the lack of available high-quality footage, the team then decided to remaster the cutscenes from the PlayStation video files, seeking help from the community on AI upscaling techniques.
 The game launched on Steam and Origin on June 5, 2020.